All About Gear

 Trawls vs. Single Pots

 A Recreational Lobster/Crabbing Permit allows for the use of pot trawls or single pots.
-Traditionally, Recreational Lobster Permit holders prefer to use single pots or two-pot trawls called “doubles”.
-Doubles shall be marked with a single buoy line.
+Traditionally, Recreational Lobster Permit holders prefer to use single pots.

 Permit Number/Gear Markings

-Recreational Lobster Permit Holders will now use a 5-digit permit number which will be the last 5 digits of your Customer ID number, located in the upper right hand corner of your renewal.
+Recreational Lobster Permit Holders must use the last 5 digits of their Customer ID number, located in the upper right hand corner of the permit, to mark gear.